sickozell/SickoCV/README.md

 These behaviors are more understandable connecting a scope on the output.

-## Credits
+## CREDITS
 The Component Library graphics for these modules are copyright © VCV and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

+Thanks to [Squinkylabs](https://github.com/squinkylabs) and [Firo Lightfog](https://github.com/firolightfog) for help and testing
+Thanks to [Omri Cohen](https://omricohen-music.com/) for support